Critical approaches to Hamlet: Heroic

-Paul Cantor, in his short text called simply Hamlet, formulates a compelling theory of the play that places the prince at the center of the Renaissance conflict between Ancient and Christian notions of heroism.
+Paul Cantor, in his short text called simply Hamlet, formulates a theory of the play that places the prince at the center of the Renaissance conflict between Ancient and Christian notions of heroism.
 Cantor says that the Renaissance signified a "rebirth of classical antiquity within a Christian culture".
 But such a rebirth brought with it a deep contradiction: Christ's teachings of humility and meekness ("whoever shall smite thee on thy right cheek, turn to him the other also") are in direct conflict with the ancient ethos that is best represented by Achilles' violent action in the Iliad ("I wish only that my spirit and fury would drive me to hack your meat away and eat it raw for the things that you have done to me").

 For Cantor, the character of Hamlet exists exactly where these two worlds collide.
 He is in one sense drawn towards the active side of heroism by his father's legacy ("He smote the sledded Polaks on the ice") and the need for revenge ("now could I drink hot blood.
 And do such bitter business as the day/ Would quake to look on").
 Simultaneously though, he is pulled towards a religious existence ("for in that sleep of death what dreams may come") and in some sense sees his father's return as a ghost as justification for just such a belief.

 The conflict is perhaps most evident in 3.3 when Hamlet has the opportunity to kill the praying Claudius.
 He restrains himself though, justifying his further hesitation with the following lines: